Greek-apps-with-React-Native/code-lines-rn-project/README.md

 - Add rules to firebase and use a token to save messages.
 - Add try/catch blocks and show error messages.
 - Use a more user friendly date to comments.
-- Use a FlatList to render all the comments and per scroll load more...
+- [Solved] Use a ScrollView to render all the comments and per scroll load more...
+- [Solved] I have `comment` as a dependency in useEffect that fetches the comments, in order to show the comment when user sends it.
+That makes useEffect run an every letter the user types.
+Should only run when user sends the comment.